TheRemoteCoder/Symfony-Doctrine-Playground/udemy-realworld-app/README.md

 # Manually synch local code with Vagrant (even from remote folders outside cwd)
 vagrant rsync

-# Does not work if project is -outside- Homestead (probably better for local project installation)
+# Only works if Homestead is used locally with project
+# For Symfony, it is a Composer dependency -> Use this then:
-vagrant rsync-auto ...
+vagrant rsync-auto
 ```